osiegmar/tabular-data-interchange-format/README.md

 ## Considerations

+While TDIF aims to be as close to CSV as possible, there are some intentional differences.
+These differences are made to circumvent the ambiguities of CSV and address some very often used features that sometimes lead to interchange problems and unexpected results (see [Rationale section](#Rationale)).

+- Specify these features (mentioned, but not specified in RFC 4180-bis)
+  - Explicit null values
+  - Comments
+- Make the format unambiguous
+  - Specify the file encoding
+  - Make the header record mandatory and its fields unique
+  - Require the same number of fields in each record
+  - Allow only one way to separate fields
+  - Specify the difference between null values and empty fields

+These differences come with a few consequences:

+- Empty lines are no longer necessary and thus not allowed
+- Always enclose fields in double quotation marks
+- Empty fields (`,,`) are no longer necessary/meaningful and thus not allowed

 ### Null values

 TDIF defines `\N` for null values.
 This decision was made because other mechanisms, such as an empty unquoted field